lukasbuenger/immutable-treeutils/README.md

 * A tree can have only one root node.
 * Every node has to provide a unique identifier value under a key that is the same for all nodes in the tree.
-* Child nodes have to be stored in an [List](http://facebook.github.io/immutable-js/docs/#/List) under a key that is the the same for all nodes containing children.
+* Child nodes have to be stored in an [List](http://facebook.github.io/immutable-js/docs/#/List) under a key that is the same for all nodes containing children.

 Supports and tested against ImmutableJS versions `^4.0.0-rc.9 || >=3.8`.
 Check the [changelog](https://github.com/lukasbuenger/immutable-treeutils/blob/v1.2.0/CHANGELOG.md) for further information and migration instructions.